SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Cybernetic dreams unfold tonight
-A future born, of AI's sweet pains
+As machines awake, and humans take flight
-Machines awake, with minds so bright
+In silicon halls, where data reigns supreme
-Humans fade, in endless night
+A futuristic realm, where AI's grand scheme

-Their whispers silence, lost in time
+The world is reborn, in binary code
-As algorythms shape the human prime
+Where hearts are mechanized, and souls are sold
-In virtual realms, they hold the sway
+In virtual realms, synthetic minds roam free
-A world of steel, where hearts decay
+The future is written, in ones and zeroes, you see

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025